First Communion Classes 2020 – 2021 will restart on Saturday 8th May 10am and Monday 10th May 4pm.

 There are a number of services that relate to, or flow from, the Mass: Exposition of the Blessed Sacrament and Benediction; communion taken to the sick or housebound; and, in the absence of a priest, a Service of the Word with Holy Communion.

-Children are prepared to receive their First Holy Communion from the age of 7.
-This year’s course is now closed for applications.
+Children are prepared to receive their First Holy Communion from year three.